Aonik10/poparda-project/README.md

 ## Overview

-This app is using Riot Games APIs to track live matches of a summoner.
+This app is using Riot Games APIs to track live matches of a summoner...